erickcastrillo/Diquis/docs/aspnet/PROJECT_OVERVIEW.md

 ## Project Description

-La Cantera is a comprehensive football (soccer) academy management system designed to manage players, teams, training sessions, and administrative tasks across multiple academies.
+Diquis is a comprehensive football (soccer) academy management system designed to manage players, teams, training sessions, and administrative tasks across multiple academies.
 The system implements multi-tenant architecture where each academy operates as an isolated tenant with its own data and resources.

 ## Technology Stack